Frequently Asked Questions

 How much does the program cost?
 The approximate cost of the entire program, including tuition and fees, can be obtained from the main university webpage.

 How much are books and materials?
 Books and other materials average $200-$350 per semester.
 Often, these expenses can be covered by the financial aid loan.

 Do I receive any certifications as part of the program?
 Yes.
-After taking the required coursework and passing a comprehensive examination, you will receive National Certification through the National Academy of Sports Medicine (NASM).
-CalU provides credit to applicants who have previously earned NASM certifications.
-You can receive credit for up to two 3-credit courses if you have a previously earned the NASM CPT Certification (NASM CPT).
+After taking the required coursework and passing a comprehensive examination, you will receive National Certification (Certified Personal Trainer)through the National Academy of Sports Medicine (NASM).
+You can receive credit for one 3-credit course if you have a previously earned the NASM CPT Certification (NASM CPT).
 In addition, after taking the required coursework and passing a comprehensive examination, you will receive National Certification (Certified Speed and Explosion Specialist) through the National Association of Speed and Explosion (NASE).

 If accepted, how many hours a week would I need to commit to the program?
 Typical hour requirements for a course average the same time commitment as a typical three credit on-campus course.
 This may vary depending on course requirements.